Ooverz/markdown-challenge/README.md

 _You need some "positive vibe"._

-_You need some good music._
+_You need some good old music._

 ## A funny story

 Once upon a time, a boy named Adriano was playing with friends at school.
-One of these friends was a little bit brusque so he grabed me by my backpack and trying to escape, i felt down pushing my glasses against brow bone.
-A good little scar for me now.
+One of these friends was a little bit brusque so he grabed Adriano by his backpack and, trying to escape, Adriano felt down pushing his glasses against brow bone.
+A good little scar for him now.

 I cut myself with my own glasses.